Sherborne Prep School, Sherborne

 It’s a no phones school.

-Headed up by Heidi Berry (an accomplished cellist, who also gives music lessons further up the school), the Prep-Prep/Nursery for three years up is self-contained in some long, low buildings with its own playgrounds and with an impressive array of play equipment.
+Headed up by Heidi Berry (an accomplished violinist, who also gives music lessons further up the school), the Prep-Prep/Nursery for three years up is self-contained in some long, low buildings with its own playgrounds and with an impressive array of play equipment.

 The underlying ethos for the youngest is learning through movement and learning through play.
 Children follow a cursive script handwriting programme, which develops fine motor skills and is said to help with dyslexia.
 Numicon and Inspire Maths programmes, concrete-pictorial-abstract approaches which start with blocks and shapes to help pupils understand Maths concepts, are based on successful Singapore methods.
 Scratch programming, termly topic-based Science, History and Geography, Music, DT and more.
 French is taught from Nursery up, with date, weather, class rewards and afternoon snacks all in French.